navis-org/navis/docs/source/install.rst

 Mandatory
 +++++++++

-If you installed pymaid using ``PIP``, mandatory dependencies should have been installed automatically.
+If you installed navis using ``PIP``, mandatory dependencies should have been installed automatically.

 `NumPy <http://www.numpy.org/>`_